appveyor/website/src/docs/enterprise/running-builds-on-gce.md

 * **Name**: Name for your private build cloud.
 Make it meaningful and short to be able to use in YAML configuration
 * **Google account**
-    * **Service account email**: email address associalted with your Google Cloud account
+    * **Service account email**: email address associated with your Google Cloud account
     * **Service account certificate (Base64)**: content of the file created in [Convert certificate to Base64 string](/docs/enterprise/running-builds-on-gce#convert-certificate-to-base64-string) step
     * **Project name**: ID of Google Cloud Platform project selected or created in the beginning
 * Virtual machine configuration